Mikkey Dee: Motörhead and other work (1992–2015)

 Epic Records dropped the band after the soundtrack's release and the group continued recording with German label SPV.
 They also started a label called "Motörhead" which was distributed through Warner-Chappell and ZYX.
 Dee's first album for this label was 1993's Bastards.
 Dee also played drums on Helloween's 2003 album Rabbit Don't Come Easy, stepping in for Mark Cross.

 In April 2006, King Diamond reunited with Dee at a sold-out gig at Kåren in Gothenburg, Sweden.
 King referred to Dee as "one of the best [drummers] of all time and that's something that has bothered us since he left."

 Dee played drums for Martin "E-Type" Eriksson in the Swedish pre-qualification for the Eurovision Song Contest 2004 as well as on E-Type's 2003 EuroMetal Tour.

 Dee was a contestant on series 1 of Kändisdjungeln on TV4 in 2009 but was eliminated in the 15th episode.
-While filming, his place was filled on tour by Matt Sorum, who commented: "I thought either Mikkey would either die in the jungle or I would die on the Motörhead tour."
+While filming, his place was filled on tour by Matt Sorum, who commented: "I thought either Mikkey would die in the jungle or I would die on the Motörhead tour."

 Following Lemmy's death in December 2015, Dee announced that Motörhead had disbanded.